DaryaPF/post-gallery/app-review.md

 Post Gallery Home screen looks like you see on image below.

-This screen opens right after user logged in and accessible from all other screens by click on button 1 \(see image below\).
+This screen opens right after user logged in and it's accessible from all other screens by click on button 1 \(see image below\).

 Screen consists of next functional parts: